CMSSudhaus/typo3-l10nmgr_grid/Readme.md

 # l10nmgr_grid
-The Extension expands the Basic [l10nmgr Plugin](http://typo3.org/extensions/repository/view/l10nmgr).
-Now you can define as many Gridelement's individual FlexForms as you need and Translate all without Problems.
+The extension expands the Basic [l10nmgr Plugin](http://typo3.org/extensions/repository/view/l10nmgr).
+Now you can define as many gridelements separated FlexForms as you need and translate them all without any problems.

 ## Why we expand
-Each Grid-System was no Problem because the Default Plugin only Exports the normal **tt_content** Fields from an Element.
+Each Grid-System was not a Problem because the default plugin only exports the regular **tt_content** fields from an element.
-But we defined for our Customers Individual FlexForms, for Slider, Flip Objects, Modals and many more.
+But we have defined for our customers individual FlexForms, for example for Slider, flipping objects, modals and many more, which were not translated.
-Also there was missing something and we need to do this Extension.
+Also parts were missing, so we decided to expand the extension.

 ## Introduction
-You can Export all Fields from your Gridelements and import them as an **Translation**.
-You Can't import the translation as the Default Language, we haven't do that yet.
-If you need that Feature please give us Feedback.
+You can export all fields from your gridelements and import them as an **Translation**.
+You can't import the translation as the default language, we haven't don that yet.
+But if you need that feature simply give us feedback and we will implement it soon.

 ### Configuration
-If you have Installed the Plugin you, can set some config's in the Extension Manager.
-The Default Values are **empty**.
+If you have installed the plugin you, can set some config's in the extension manager.
+The dfault values are **empty**.
-In the Configuration the **Exclude** is always leading
+In the configuration the **Exclude** is always leading.

 #### Include
-In this Field you can that an Limited Export of Gridelements.
-For Example if you have 5 Gridelements and only 1 of them has FlexForm fields to Translate.
-Add the Name of that FlexForm and only this one will be added to the Export.
+In this field you can do an limited export of gridelements.
+For example if you have 5 gridelements and only one of them has FlexForm fields to translate.
+Add the name of that FlexForm and only this one will be added to the export.

 #### Exclude
-The fields exlude defined FlexForm's from the export.
+The fields which are defined as exkluded will not be considered in the FlexForms for the export.
-For Example if you have 5 Gridelements and only 1 of them has **no** FlexForm fields to Translate.
-Add the Name of that FlexForm and only this one will no be in to the Export.
+For example if you have five gridelements and only one of them has **no** FlexForm fields to translate.
+Add the name of that FlexForm field and only this one will no be considered for the Export.

 #### FlexForm-Field Include
-This field can define which field of the FlexForm ist added to the Export.
-So you can decide which field need to be Translated.
+This field can define which field of the FlexForm ist added to the export.
+So you can decide which field needs to be translated.

 For Example:<br/>
 ``Flip:Headline``<br/>